• Home

 This post may contain affiliate links, which means that I may receive a commission if you make a purchase using these links.
 As an Amazon Associate I earn from qualifying purchases.

-Old-fashioned dilly beans are zesty pickled string beans simply flavored with dill, garlic, and spicy pepper flakes.
+Dilly beans are pickled green beans flavored with dill, garlic, and spicy pepper flakes.
+Learn how to preserve string beans in a water bath canner with this easy recipe.

 I remember the first time I tried dilly beans.
 It was at a cookout with friends who were astonished that I had never had them.
 At their urging, I pulled one of the beans out of the jar with a fork and nibbled on the end to taste it.